Unmesh100/DevCode_EC103B/README.md

 If you try to submit the form without filling in all fields which are 'First Name', 'Surname' and 'Email Address' and 'Password' then a pop up will appear to state that all fields need to be complete, this was done by adding 'Required' attribute.<br/>
 If all fields have been filled then the webpage will re-display itself, as I haven't yet learned how to do it correctly.

+#### 4. I want to be able to ask any questions I have
+A user's story will be achieved by going to the 'Contact Us' page and then going towards the bottom of the page and the user can ask any question.
+If the user attempts to submit the form without completing all fields then the form won't submit, the 'Required' attribute has been added to all the fields 'Full Name, 'Email Address' and the 'Question' to make this happened.
+If all fields are filled then the webpage will reload.

 ##### Websites & Devices Testing 🕸️
 This website was tested on different devices such as a laptop and on multiple web browsers such as Google Chrome, Internet Exployer and Firefox to make sure that it was responsive and compatible.